meltwater/served/docs/Routing.md

 /first/second/{variable1}
 ```

-And would match all of the following request paths:
+This would match all of the following request paths:

 ```
 /first/second/hello